magento/merchdocs/src/catalog/category-root.md

   - /catalog/products-menu.html
 ---

 The products in the main menu are determined by the root category that is assigned to the [store]({% link stores/stores-all-create-store.md %}).
 The root category is basically a container for the main menu in the category tree.
-You can create a root category with an entirely new set of products, or copy products from an existing root category.
-The root category can be assigned to the current store, or to any other store in the same website.
+You can create a root category with an entirely new set of products or copy products from an existing root category.
+The root category can be assigned to the current store or to any other store in the same website.

 ![]({% link images/images/scope-catalog.png %}){: .zoom}
 [_Scope of Main Menu_]({% link catalog/category-root.md %})